crymimi98/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?
  22 tabs in 4 windows.
 All for study purposes.
-Distraction related tabs are put in a "open later" bookmark folder so that my laptop doesn't die from ram usage.
+Distraction related tabs are put in a "open later" bookmark folder so that my laptop doesn't die from RAM usage.

 ### Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?
  Maybe when koans wouldn't work on my computer.
 I felt like throwing it out the window.
 Took a breath, apologised to the device, "we, the humans, are at fault" and I tried repeating steps- but I still have not overcome this but I'm planning on asking someone for a tip on how to use powershell.